Epiphone DR-100 (Dreadnought) Acoustic Guitar Ultimate Review

-The Epiphone DR- series is an acoustic dreadnought guitar which was manufactured in 2003, and the brand is still in production till date.
+The Epiphone DR- series is an acoustic dreadnought guitar manufactured in 2003, and the brand is still in production.
 The DR-Series replaced the already existing PR-Series that same year.
-The DR-Series and the Phased out PR-Series use similar model numbers and numerical suffixes as both series are similar in construction and design.
+The DR-Series and the Phased-out PR-Series use similar model numbers and numerical suffixes as both series are similar in construction and design.

-Epiphone is one of America’s leading instrument makers who have been in existence for over a century and yet their products still rock.
-The history of Epiphone could be traced back to 1873 of which they have been making exotic acoustic instruments till date.
+Epiphone, one of America’s leading instrument makers, has existed for over a century, yet their products still rock.
+The history of the Epiphone can be traced back to 1873, when they were making exotic acoustic instruments to date.

-The Epiphone DR-100 Acoustic Guitar is the peak of an acoustic produced musical instrument.
-Over the years, several acoustic guitars have been manufactured by different manufacturers- but most of them still fall short of the standards set by Epiphone’s DR-100.
+The Epiphone DR-100 Acoustic Guitar is the peak of an acoustic-produced musical instrument.
+Over the years, several acoustic guitars have been manufactured by different manufacturers- but most of them still fall short of the standards this guitar sets.

-The sound produced by Epiphone DR-100 is amazing, the vibration of the strings at various frequencies gives rise to different harmonics you wouldn’t resist if you are a lover of sounds.
+The sound produced by Epiphone DR-100 is fantastic; the vibration of the strings at various frequencies gives rise to different harmonics you wouldn’t resist if you were a lover of sounds.

-The first time I heard the sound and harmonics emanating from Epiphone Dr-100, I fell in love instantly.
+The first time I heard this guitar’s sound and harmonics, I instantly fell in love.
 I never knew the brand of the guitar; all I knew was that it was acoustic.
-I had heard the sounds of other acoustics but was never moved the way I was when i listened to the sound produced from this guitar.
-The guitar’s sound and harmonics made a local artist sound like a professional which arouse my curiosity.
+I had heard the sounds of other acoustics but was never moved the way I was when I listened to the sound produced by this guitar.
+The guitar’s sound and harmonics made a local artist sound like a professional, arousing my curiosity.

-Economically, Epiphone DR-100 offers great value for your money.
-For an acoustic of such quality, it’s really worth every penny spent on it.
-In 2014, I purchased the Epiphone DR-100 online, and upon delivery, I saw more than I bargained for.
-The sunburst was beautiful, the fretboard was quite amazing, although the bridge pins were a bit harder than normal.
+Economically, it offers excellent value for your money.
+For an acoustic of such quality, it’s worth every penny spent on it.
+In 2014, I purchased the Epiphone DR-100 online and saw more than I bargained for upon delivery.
+The sunburst was beautiful, and the fretboard was quite impressive, although the bridge pins were a bit harder than usual.

 Epiphone DR-100 Review: Build Quality

 The Top of the DR-100 is made of a select Spruce.
-Spruce is a plank of wood most often used for guitar tops and mostly distinguished by its pale yellow color.
-Spruce is a Tonewood that improves with age as vibration increases, and also known particularly for its stiffness-to-weight ratio.
+Spruce is a plank of wood most often used for guitar tops and is distinguished mainly by its pale yellow color.
+Spruce is a Tonewood that improves with age as vibration increases and is also known mainly for its stiffness-to-weight ratio.